Most people I tell my story to, respond by saying,

 So, contrary to popular belief, when you eat a massive protein-dense meal after a workout, I believe you’re actually hindering your ability to recover and develop muscle mass.
 Instead, I recommend an easily digestible green smoothie or juice packed with leafy greens, vegetables, and fruits, allowing your body to both digest the nutrients it needs and repair your damaged muscle tissue at the same time.
 Or here’s a crazy thought: don’t eat after your workout at all for a few hours, get out of your body's way and let it go to work!

 I'll leave you with this thought.
 When's the last time you heard of someone dying from protein deficiency?
 Exactly.
-When's the last time you heard of someone dying from heart disease or cancer (stemming from the consumption of animals)?
+When's the last time you heard of someone dying from heart disease or cancer?
 Likely just a few minutes ago.
 My point is, stop focusing on what you're not eating and start focusing on what you are eating.

 Don't let the protein myth stop you from making a positive change in your life!